Parkland shooting victims include young students, coach who saved others in Florida high school

 Alexander Kaminsky, director of bands at Marjory Stoneman Douglas High School, told the Sun Sentinel that Schachter was “fairly quiet” but “really had a bright future on the trombone.”

 A GoFundMe scholarship account has been set up in his honor.
 The funds raised will “help other students experience the joy of music as well as fund increased security at schools.”
-By Friday morning, it had raised more than $42,000.
+The account has already raised more than $100,000.

 Schachter’s mother previously passed away, and his father volunteered at the high school, the Sun Sentinel reported.
 Schachter leaves behind three siblings, including an older brother who survived the school shooting.